aarin13/A.p.Moller_maesrk_AIML/README.md

 # Solution

-When tackling the regression task with a dataset rich in categorical values, achieving highly accurate models can be challenging.
+When tackling the regression task with a dataset cotaining only categorical values, achieving highly accurate models can be challenging.
 However, employing encoding techniques like Label Encoder, along with tree-based methods such as Decision Trees (DT) or Random Forest Regression (RFR), proves beneficial.
 RFR, particularly, excels due to its ability to average over conditions of encoded categorical data, yielding a more generalized outcome over the training data trends.

 Despite employing a feedforward neural network with two dense layers for regression, it didn't contribute significantly to improving accuracy.